 The resulting incident caused major damage to the aircraft, and severe damage was also sustained by the wind tunnel test chamber.

-As all test data needed had been provided by this date, NASA declared the test program for the XV-3 to be complete, and the sole surviving airframe was stored for a while in Arizona, but was eventually restored and donated to the National Museum of the United States Air Force in 2007.
+As all test data needed had been provided by this date NASA declared the test program for the XV-3 to be complete.
+The sole surviving airframe was stored for a while in Arizona, but was eventually restored and donated to the National Museum of the United States Air Force in 2007.

-All technology demonstrators have hard, eventful and often short and unglamorous careers, and as an entirely new aviation concept, the tiltrotor XV-3 experienced this phenomenon first-hand, despite proving the concept of ‘convertible’ aircraft to be a viable proposition.
+All technology demonstrators have hard, eventful and often short and unglamorous careers.
+As an entirely new aviation concept, the tiltrotor XV-3 experienced this phenomenon first-hand, despite proving the concept of ‘convertible’ aircraft to be a viable proposition.

 Despite this test success, the concept of tiltrotor design languished until the 1970s, when the XV-15 tiltrotor demonstrator revived interest in this interesting and potentially important aviation concept.

-The XV-3 is little known today, but deserves an important place in the history of aircraft innovation, and starting the process that would eventually result in the service introduction of tiltrotor combat aircraft.
+The XV-3 is little known today, but deserves an important place in the history of aircraft innovation, since it started the process that would eventually result in the service introduction of tiltrotor combat aircraft.

 Today, variants of the V-22 Osprey are operating with the USN, USMC and the USAF, and the US Army is about to introduce a new tiltrotor platform for battlefield lift of troops and equipment into the battle zone.

-Undoubtedly more designs of tiltrotor aircraft will appear in the future, and further cement the legacy of the XV-3 as an important step in the development of these exciting new aircraft yet to appear.
+Undoubtedly more designs of tiltrotor aircraft will appear in the future, and further cement the legacy of the XV-3 as an important step in the development of these exciting new aircraft.

 - Crew: 1